 Summary of Results from All Polls (Condorcet order)

-This table shows a summary of the results from each poll we conducted.
+This table shows a summary of the results from each poll we conducted in 2012.
 The first row lists the winner, followed by the second choice, and so forth.

-Throughout 2012 we've been conducting an online survey about the US presidential election.
+Throughout 2012 we conducted an online survey about the US presidential election.
 We're not pollsters; we're mathematicians.
 Our research is about understanding how the right voting system can and should work — not about understanding this particular election.
 Nevertheless, the data we collected is interesting, and we present it here for your amusement.

 The main reason for our data collection is to see whether the Condorcet method produces an undisputed winner in real life.
-This data confirms our hypothesis.
-In all of the different samples that we polled, the Condorcet method not only produced an undisputed winner but usually an entire undisputed order of all the candidates (see results table above).
+This data, as well as research by others, confirms our hypothesis that a clear winner will emerge in real life situations.
+In all of the different samples that we polled, the Condorcet method not only produced an undisputed winner but also usually an entire undisputed order of all the candidates (see results table below).

-We've dissected the data in many more ways than what we've shown on this page.
+We've dissected the data in many more ways than what we will show on this page.
 For example, who would be the top Republican choice among Democrats in the poll?
 How did the opinions change throughout the year?
 Take a closer look at our results from four different sources of survey recruiting by clicking on the following links or using the menu at the top left of this page.

 Keep in mind two limitations.